metaplex-foundation/umi/docs/storage.md

 ## The uploader interface

 First and foremost, the `UploaderInterface` provides an `upload` method that can be used to upload one or several files at once.
-It returns an array of URIs that represent the uploaded files in the order in which they were passed in.
+It returns an array of URIs that represent the uploaded files in the order in which they were passed.

 ```ts
 const [myUri, myOtherUri] = await umi.uploader.upload([myFile, myOtherFile]);
 ```

- The `upload` method also accepts some options to configure the upload process such as an abort `signal` to cancel the upload or a `onProgress` callback to track the upload progress.
+ The `upload` method also accepts some options to configure the upload process such as an abort `signal` to cancel the upload or an `onProgress` callback to track the upload progress.
 Note that these may not be supported by all uploaders.

 ```ts
 const myUris = await umi.uploader.upload(myFiles, {